 As previously discussed, 50% of each executive officer's annual incentive is based on the achievement of personal strategic business goals.
 Inclusion of these personal strategic business goals is intended to incent a focus on specific objectives that are critical to the individual's role at the Company.
 Our objective is to set goals under the plan that are quantitative and measurable where possible; however, certain personal strategic business goals are, by necessity, somewhat subjective in nature.
+Strategic business goals include strategic growth objectives; business unit performance; advancement of the Snap-on Value Creation Processes in the areas of safety, quality, customer connection, innovation and RCI; employee development; succession planning; cooperation; and collaboration.

 Achievement of personal strategic business goals ranges from zero to 200% of target.
-The fiscal 2017 personal strategic business goals for each of the NEOs and the weighting of each individual goal, as well as the Committee's determinations related to overall performance with respect to the goals, are summarized as follows:
+The fiscal 2022 personal strategic business goals for each of the NEOs, as well as the Committee's determination related to overall performance with respect to the goals, are summarized as follows: